pieterjansevanrensburg/binning-value-problem/README.md

 B = {1, 2, 3, ..., m}

-where j represents the j'th bin and m is the total number of bins
+where j represents the j'th bin and m is the total number of bins.

 Also, suppose that we are given a 1 x m vector of target values for the set of bins: